March 7 to 13, 2005 < Prev PostPermalinkNext Post >Changing Hawaii

 For the first time, a music festival has released its entire live content online - 2.6GB worth!

-It's likely that Axl Rose's next album, which has been in the works for 10 years at a cost of over $13 million, is the most expensive album ever made:
+It's likely that Axl Rose's next album, which has been in the works for 10 years at a cost of over $13 million, is the most expensive album ever made: Meanwhile, an unreleased Velvet Underground acetate found at a garage sale could be the most expensive record in the world:

 New Order's new music posters beam music, art, and ringtones to nearby cell phones:

 The blogosphere's raving about 27 year-old Maya Arulpragasam, daughter of a Sri Lankan revolutionary, who's mixing terrorist themes with pop art and music and causing an stir among critics as well as the international dance scene.
 Is this subversive art for the 21st century, or just a reflection of the times?
+Here's her video "Galang":

 < Prev PostPermalinkNext Post >